-The American Journalism Historians Association invites paper entries, panel proposals, and abstracts of research in progress on any facet of media history for its 39th annual convention to be held Oct.
-1-3, 2019, in Memphis, Tennessee.
+The American Journalism Historians Association invites paper entries, panel proposals, and abstracts of research in progress on any facet of media history for its 39th annual convention to be held online Oct.
+2-3, 2020.

 The AJHA views journalism history broadly, embracing print, broadcasting, advertising, public relations, and other forms of mass communication that have been inextricably intertwined with the human past.
 Because the AJHA requires presentation of original material, research papers, research in progress, and panels submitted to the convention should not have been submitted to or accepted by another convention or publication.
 Research submitted for the conference must be significantly different than previous work, meaning the submitted research would represent new archival research, interviews, or content analysis that has not been presented before at a conference and represents a new departure from prior presented or published work.
 Research that previously was presented as a research in progress presentation at an AJHA convention or the Joint Journalism and Communication History Conference or as a paper at the AJHA Southeast Symposium, however, may be submitted as a research paper.
 Each author may submit at most one paper, one Research in Progress abstract, and one panel proposal.

 Authors may submit only one research paper.
 They also may submit one Research in Progress abstract but only on a significantly different topic than the paper.
 Research entries must be no longer than 25 pages of text, double-spaced, in 12-point type, not including notes.
 The Chicago Manual of Style is recommended but not required.

 Papers must be submitted electronically as PDF or Word attachments.
 Please send the following:

 An email with the attached paper, saved with author identification only in the file name and not in the paper.

 A separate 150-word abstract as a Word attachment (no PDFs) with no author identification.

 Author’s info (email address, telephone number, institutional affiliation, student or faculty status) in the text of the email.